SMITHsharon/projectSetup1/readme.md

 # NSS Project SetUp 1

 ### Project Description
 This assignment is the first of five, to walk through the Project Setup process that will now become routine for all future projects.
-Included in the setup is installing `jquery`, `bootstrap`, and `grunt` code in local application `lib` directory.
+Included in the setup is installing `jQuery`, `Bootstrap`, and `Grunt` code in local application `lib` directory.

 #### ZoeLove Project SetUp Launch